Read the story of how the Canal & River Trust came to be

 The Caldon Canal takes you from Stoke-on-Trent to picturesque Staffordshire and the Churnet Valley.

 Third party contractors will be carrying out repairs to bridges 5A and 5B at Hanley Park.
-Access will be via temporary scaffolds and a pontoon in the waterway.
+The towpath will be closed and a diversion route will be provided through the park.

 We offer a comprehensive engineering service for narrowboats and cruisers covering breakdowns, routine servicing, engine, gas, plumbing and electrical repairs.
 Boat Safety Scheme examinations including...